 Skip to content

-Executes all ./R files and global.R into a temp environment that is attached appropriately.
-This is useful when wanting access to functions or values created in the ./R folder for testing purposes.
+Executes all ./R files and global.R from a Shiny application directory into an environment that is attached appropriately.
+This is useful when you need access to helper functions, modules, or values created in the ./R folder for testing purposes.

 Usage